alondraorn/DH150-UX/README.md

 ![expedia homepage](https://user-images.githubusercontent.com/59623155/72394198-31902980-36ea-11ea-8af2-35a48d7f58bb.png)

-## App #2
+## App #2: Southwest

 https://www.southwest.com/html/air/products/mobile.html

 The second app I chose to reflect users of this community is the Southwest app.
-Southwest users can also be lone travelers, friends or families booking vacations, or business travelers.
-Most importantly, Southwest users are those who may be booking a last minute flights, seeking flexibility and budget prices.
+Southwest users can also be lone travelers, friends or families booking vacations, and business travelers.
+Most importantly, Southwest users are those who may be booking last minute flights, seeking flexibility and budget prices.
 Southwest is a mobile platform and extension of the American airline company which allows users to book flights, check-in, change existing reservations, as well as check flight status, boarding position, and gate information.

 Overall, Southwest allows the user to access pertinent, real-time information regarding their flight that they would otherwise have to ask in-person to Southwest personnel.
 The main UX issues that I found that can be improved are: too much text, too many access points, and unnecessary promotional images that distract first-time users from the main goal of the app.